zyniverse-hq/.github/profile/README.md

 ## 🏢 About Zysk Technologies

-Zysk Technologies is a Bengaluru-based enterprise software services company with 11 years and ~65 engineers.
+Zysk Technologies is a Bengaluru-based software company with over a decade of engineering experience.
 Clients include Meesho, Darwinbox, and Gojek.

 Zyniverse is our open-source and AI products identity — where we ship things under our own name.